samereberlin/LibroJS/README.md

 **Returns:** {array} An array containing the available transition types.

 #### getDefaultPageTransition()
-Get the default page transition type, to be used between every page switching.
+Get the default transition type, to be used between every page switching.

 **Returns:** {string} The default page transition type.

 #### setDefaultPageTransition(transitionType)
-Set the default page transition type, to be used between every page switching.
+Set the default transition type, to be used between every page switching.

 **Parameters:**